 CONDOMINIUM UNIT: That portion of a condominium project or site condominium subdivision which is designed and intended for separate ownership and use, as described in the master deed, regardless of whether it is intended for residential, office, industrial, business, recreational, use as a time-share unit, or any other type of use.
 The owner of a "condominium unit" also owns a share of the common elements.
-The term "condominium unit" shall be equivalent to the term "lot" for purposes of determining compliance of a site condominium subdivision with provisions of this Ordinance pertaining to minimum lot size, minimum lot width, maximum lot coverage, and maximum floor area ratio.
+The term "condominium unit" shall be equivalent to the term "lot" for purposes of determining compliance of a site condominium subdivision with sions of this Ordinance pertaining to minimum lot size, minimum lot width, 2 aximum lot coverage, 1 d maximum floor area ratio. d maximum floor area ratio.

 CONDOMINIUM PROJECT: A plan or project consisting of not less than two (2) condominium units if established and approved in conformance with the Condominium Act (Public Act 59 of 1978).
-The term "condominium project" is also defined as being synonymous with term "condominium development" herein.
+The term condominium project" is also defined as being synonymous with term "condominium development"

-COMMERCIAL PREMISES: A premises used or occupied for transportation, retail sales or service businesses, wholesale sales facilities, apartments, hotels, motels, or commercial recreation.
+4 DMMERCIAL PREMISE 4 DMMERCIAL PREMISE Primises used or occupied for transportation, retail sales or service businesses, wholesale sales fa ties, apartments, hotels, motels, or commercial recreation.